In September, I attended a United Nations

 I approached the array of flags amidst a sea of reporters, feeling apprehensive and inadequate.
 Meighan Stone, the moderator for the event and new member of Sweet Briar’s board of directors, led me through a number of security checkpoints, one resembling the airport I’d just come out of.
-(Before serving as the executive chairwoman of Pencils of Promise, Meighan worked on the Malala Fund.)
+(Before serving as the executive chairwoman of Pencils of Promise

 I listened to Dr. Yunus remind his audience of highly esteemed businessmen and women that generation Y was not made up of the leaders of tomorrow, but the leaders of today.
 He suggested we were already in possession of the resources needed to be innovative and to create the change we wished to see in the world.